iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

     99.996144801  0.003855199

 About 0.0038% people were reinfected from covid In Nepal.
-That ratio is too small few of the recovered people might be reinfected.
+This ratio is too small few of the recovered people might be reinfected.

 ## Number and percentage of "type" variable